tprynn/web-methodology/README.md

 **Be Succinct**: The document should be as succinct as possible in explaining each category or issue.
 Get straight to the heart of the matter and provide high-quality references when needed for more information.
 Avoid bloating the document with information on any single issue, when one issue is only a small portion of the entire document.

 **Be Opinionated**: Don't shy away from clearly stating best practices.
 Even more importantly, do not attempt to cover every possible security issue - especially when an issue has minimal or no impact in most situations.
-If an issue has a range of acceptable recommendations, make a secure, widely-applicable suggestion and rely on the reader to combine this with their specific context.
+If an issue has a range of acceptable recommendations, make a secure, widely-applicable suggestion and rely on the reader to adjust the recommendation for their specific context.

 Ultimately, no methodology is a substitute for the judgment of an experienced tester who can take into account the context of their specific application.
 A home-grown embedded HTTP server written in C will have very different vulnerabilities than a Kubernetes microservice using the latest web framework with a React frontend.
 This document defines a baseline which can be used by anyone interested in improving the security of web applications, and serves as a standard which testers can hold themselves to in order to deliver high-quality results.